zarino/zarino.co.uk/posts/2014-04-18-write-hfs-synology-nas.md

 1. The HFS+ drive must be smaller than 2TB.
 2. The HFS+ drive must have Journaling disabled.

 Journaling is a technology for avoiding corruption on HFS+ drives in the case of power loss or a system crash.
-Basically, on a journalled file system, before any changes to files are made, the drive also makes a note of the changes, like a receipt.
+Basically, on a journaled file system, before any changes to files are made, the drive also makes a note of the changes, like a receipt.
 That way, if the drive suddenly loses power during the change, or something, it can look at the journal next time it starts, and work out what it was doing and how it should clean everything up.

-Linux, however, doesn’t support journalling on HFS+ drives (at least, not without [third-party drivers](http://www.paragon-software.com/home/ntfs-linux-per/)).
-So, your DiskStation mounts journalled drives *read-only*, which is why the file copy is failing.
+Linux, however, doesn’t support journaling on HFS+ drives (at least, not without [third-party drivers](http://www.paragon-software.com/home/ntfs-linux-per/)).
+So, your DiskStation mounts journaled drives *read-only*, which is why the file copy is failing.

 You can tell whether a drive is mounted read-only or read-write, in Linux, by running the `mount` command: